DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 considering the circumstances.
 One can often see audience members with Turkish nicknames watching performers from other linguistic spheres, quietly enjoying the performances.
-There are few Turkish performers present under the “male” category at any time of the day.
+There are few Turkish performers present under the 'male' category at any time of the day.
 But the real size and dynamics of the Turkish audience become apparent as soon as a Turkish-speaking female performer starts broadcasting.
-The Turkish-speaking male audience immediately crowds the performer’s channel, and the number of attendees becomes large enough to push the ranking of the performer quickly to among the top viewed.
+The Turkish-speaking male audience immediately crowds the performer's channel, and the number of attendees becomes large enough to push the ranking of the performer quickly to among the top viewed.
 The popularity of any Turkish-speaking performer is so readily guaranteed that it is